 This leather portfolio with ties and slots to sort the mail alphabetically.
-It belonged to well as telegrams and mail could be found in these "pigeon holes" for those guests who stayed more than one night.
+It belonged to box is from the Burton Hotel, located on North Second St. in Mankato.
+Hotel guest room keys, as well as telegrams and mail could be found in these "pigeon holes" for those guests who stayed more than one night.